 End this lesson by prayerfully thinking about which behaviors stop us from loving others.
-Make a list of them, and if you are doing this in a group, brainstorm about them.
-Some examples would be: selfishness, jealousy, pride, anger, laziness, rudeness and so on.
+Make a list of them, and if you are doing this in a group; brainstorm about them.
+Some examples are: selfishness, jealousy, pride, anger, laziness, rudeness and so on.
 All of us do these sins at times, so a mental list will help the Holy Spirit to convict you when you are doing them.
-PS - Be alert to the fact that Satan does not want you to love, as God loves, so he will do anything in his power to stop you from loving.
+Be alert to the fact that Satan does not want you to love, as God loves, so he will do anything in his power to stop you from loving.

 My ideas on the following topic comes from the following sources.

 The Greatest Commandment

 John F Walvoord & Roy B Zuck, The Bible Knowledge Commentary - New Testament Edition, commentary on Mark 12:28-30, pp 163-164.

 J. A. Thompson, Deuteronomy: An Introduction & Commentary, from the Tyndale Old Testament Commentaries, D. J. Wiseman, Editor, pp 121-123.